Sequential model confidence sets: Construction of sequential model confidence sets

 \subsection{Predictable bounds and betting schemes}

-The methods provided in Sections \ref{Subsec:SMCS_for_uniformly_weakly_superior_objects} and \ref{Subsec:SMCS_for_weakly_superior_objects} require that the score differences are uniformly bounded over time, which is clearly more restrictive than the assumption of conditionally bounded score differences imposed in Section \ref{Subsec:SMCS_for_strongly_superior_objects}.
-However, one can always transform conditionally bounded score differences into uniformly bounded differences thereby modifying the underlying loss and the corresponding superior objects.
+Our methods for the (uniformly) weakly superior objects require that the score differences are uniformly bounded over time, which is clearly more restrictive than the assumption of conditionally bounded score differences imposed for the strongly superior objects.
+However, one can always transform conditionally bounded score differences into uniformly bounded ones thereby modifying the underlying loss and corresponding superior objects.